luiscardozo/URLTor/README.md

+# redireKtor

+redireKtor is an URL shortener implemented in Kotlin and Ktor, as a practice to prepare for my talk on **Kotlin Everywhere** Ciudad del Este 2019.

+## Configuration
+Currently there is not a separate configuration file.
+RedireKtor requires a database (and a JDBC Driver), both of with you need to change in `src/Application.kt`, in the `fun dbConnect()` function.

-## redireKtor
+## Running
-redireKtor es un "acortador de URL" implementado en Kotlin y Ktor, para practicar ambas cosas.
-No esperes muchas funcionalidades (aún).

-### Ejecución
-compilar con `mvn clean package` (no sé aún cómo hacerlo desde el Intellij IDEA) y luego ejecutar con `java -jar target/redireKtor-0.0.1-jar-with-dependencies.jar`
+Compile with `mvn clean package` and then execute with `java -jar target/redireKtor-0.0.1-jar-with-dependencies.jar`

-Como parámetro se le puede pasar el puerto en donde se desea escuchar (Escucha por defecto en 8080).
-Ej.:`java -jar target/redireKtor-0.0.1-jar-with-dependencies.jar -port=8180`
+You can pass the listening port as a parameter ( -port= ).
+Default port is 8080.

+For example, to change to port 8081: `java -jar target/redireKtor-0.0.1-jar-with-dependencies.jar -port=8180`